PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 ***************

-.. _enter gloss:

 1. Selecting a predefined handshape
 `````````````````
 To select a predefined handshape click on the hand icon on the top left menu bar.
-The predefined handshapes are organized vertically by base handshape and
+A new window will open.
+The predefined handshapes are organized vertically by
-horizontally by modification type.
+base handshape and horizontally by modification type.
 For example, if you are searching for 'clawed-F', you can find the 'F' row and the 'clawed' column.

+The configuration and hand you are selecting the handshape for can be changed on the top bar.
+For example, if you want to select a predefined handshape for
+Configuration 1 of Hand 2, select the option 'Config1 Hand2'.

+Once you have selected a predefined handshape, the slots will be filled in for the appropriate configuration and hand on the 'handshape transcription' window of the SLPAA.
+The name of the selected handshape will appear to the right of the slots.
+To clear this selection, click on the 'clear' button to the right of the predefined handshape name.
+To change the selection, you can simply select another predefined handshape to replace it (while the configuration you are trying to change is still selected).

 .. _fill_slot: